EDR vs MDR vs XDR: A 2026 buyer's guide for small businesses

 No. Huntress reduces the burden of detection and response, but internal IT or an external partner still needs to handle device administration, remediation follow-through, policy work, and broader security operations.

-SentinelOne generally offers a deeper self-operated endpoint platform with broader autonomous response and cloud-workload positioning.
+SentinelOne generally offers a deeper self-operated endpoint platform with broader autonomous response, and the wider Singularity portfolio extends into cloud workload protection through separate Cloud Workload Security and Cloud Native Security SKUs (not bundled into the Singularity Complete endpoint tier).
 The better product for an SMB is not just the one with more features.
 It is the one the business can operate well.

 SentinelOne makes more sense when the business has stronger internal security ownership, wants more direct platform control, or is already committed to a broader SentinelOne stack and can support that complexity.